davidmoten/grib2json/README.md

 Usage
 -----
+There are two main usage paths.
+One is to call java classes using the jar and the other is to use the launch script inside the tar.gz artifact.
+To use the launch script explode the tar.gz to a folder.

 The `grib2json` launch script is located in the `bin` directory and requires the `JAVA_HOME` environment variable to be defined.